 '''

 ad.airmass()

-for descriptor in astrodata.descriptor_list(ad):
+for descriptor in ad.descriptors:

 ... print(descriptor, getattr(ad, descriptor)())

-...

 '''

 Note that not all of the descriptors below are defined for all of the instruments.
-For example, shuffle\pixels is defined only for GMOS data since only GMOS offers a Nod & Shuffle mode.
+For example, shuffle_pixels is defined only for GMOS data since only GMOS offers a Nod & Shuffle mode.